-* Translations should not be interpretive, and actual names of all degrees, diplomas, and certificates must appear in the translation.
-If you are in need of a translation service, a list of English translation companies can be found here.
+Translations should not be interpretive, and actual names of all degrees, diplomas, and certificates must appear in the translation.
+If you are in need of a translation service, a list of English translation companies can be found at this website.

 All students at Maryland are expected to read, write, and speak English fluently.
 International students must demonstrate a proficiency in the English language by taking the Test of English as a Foreign Language (TOEFL) or the IELTS.
-To view a list of countries exempt from taking the TOEFL exam please click here.
+View a list of countries exempt from taking the TOEFL exam.
 Applicants must achieve the following scores to qualify for full admission.
-Provisional admission is not an option for MBA students.

 For the TOEFL, applicants must score at least 100.
 In addition, on the individual sections applicants must score at least: